Proto-Albanian language: Grammar

-Verb conjugation in Proto-Albanian and Old Gheg (Old Albanian)

-Introduction; the present tense (thematic verbs), adaptation of borrowings and examples
+Verbs

 Verbs in Early Proto-Albanian (Early PA) and contemporary Albanian are divided into thematic verbs and athematic verbs, thus following this division from Proto-Indo-European (PIE).

 PA *-a in the first person singular of the present cannot come from PIE *-oh₂, since its reflex in Proto-Albanian would be *-e (if stressed) or *-ë (if unstressed).
 Therefore, *-a comes from dialectal PIE *-om.

 The second and third person singular come from PIE *-esi, *-eti with the loss of PIE final *-i already occurred in pre-Albanian.